 While you will need to step out of the rack to set your stance for the squat, you should place your feet in your squat stance, or slightly narrower, so you can “squat” the load out of the rack, rather than stepping in and out with one foot.

 Coach’s Tip: The tip here is simple — do not rush this process.
 Press your traps firmly into the bar and brace that core!

 Where to hold the barbell varies person-to-person — but not by much.
 There will be two rings on the knurling on most quality barbells, on either side of the bar, about six to eight inches from the base of the sleeve.
 Use that as a guide by placing your fingers on it and seeing which width feels the most comfortable.
 For some, it’s the ring finger, while others favor the middle finger.

-Once you find a comfortable hand width, grip the bar tightly by wrapping your thumb around it.
+Once you find a comfortable hand position, grip the bar tightly by wrapping your thumb around it.
 Bring your elbows down and in, so they’re close to your lats.
 This down-and-in elbow position will help you pull the barbell onto your trap and create a stable “shelf” for the bar to sit on.
 (For low-bar squats, you’d position the barbell more on the rear delts and lower traps.)

-Step 4 — Pull Yourself Down into the Squat
+Step 4 — Sit Straight Down

 Step 5 — Explode Up